 The college itself has carried on the brick theme; each graduate is given a red brick, inscribed with the word 'Keble', along with their diploma.

-The first part of Keble to be built were the accommodation blocks, followed by the Chapel and Hall.
+The first parts of Keble to be built were the accommodation blocks, followed by the Chapel and Hall.
 The college was laid out around two quadrangles in true Oxford tradition.
-This was later extended to create 4 quadrangles.
+This was later extended to create four quadrangles.